Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

    1. Publish the Docker image locally
    1. Push the Docker image to the registry

-That list of tasks should be what any Docker build runs.
+That list of tasks is what any Docker build runs.
 Let's see how to make that a `template`.
-We could make the template a stage, job, or steps.
-I'll make it steps since that way it can be used in any job.
+We could make the template stages, jobs, or steps.
+Usually, you want the template library to be a bunch of smaller Lego-like pieces that can be combined into larger templates, or used by themselves.
+I'll make this one steps so it can be used in any job, or used multiple times in one job.
 I can always wrap it in a job template if I need to.

-The original pipeline had a dry run parameter, so we'll need that.
-Then since this template will go under `steps` in the calling pipeline, we'll add that to the template.
+The original pipeline had a dry run parameter, so I'll need that.
+Then since this template will go under `steps` in the calling pipeline, I'll add that to the template.

 ```yaml
 parameters: